 Key Stage 3

-To view our Key Stage 3 schemes of work please click here
+To view our Key Stage 3 plan please click here

 Extra Curricular Activities

-- Open the Gate Theatre Company Junior rehearsals
+- Open the Gate Theatre Company (all year groups)

 - Stage Crew training